doinghun/dohun-blog-v2/content/blog/essay/how-i-became-a-developer-in-6-months.md

 ### Phase 3: Apply for Job, Study Interview Questions and Leetcode On (2 months++)

 4 months in, I wasn’t ready for job application but yet, I was.
 I wasn’t confident if I had the sufficient skillset to start working as a Developer in a company but I started crafting resume with a focus on my software projects.
 I began applying as soon as I felt that the resume had the bare minimum.
 This period fell in December for me and being it a holiday season for Singapore, so I had barely any replies (1 in 10).
-5 months in and from January, I challenged myselft to submit 2 applications per day and about 20 applications in, phone interview emails and calls were coming in, meaning my resume got past the screening..!
+5 months in and from January, I challenged myself to submit 2 applications per day and about 20 applications in, phone interview emails and calls were coming in, meaning my resume got past the screening..!
 Then it was time to prepare Interview Questions.

 I specifically prepared for Front-End Interviews and most companies followed below format: